guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 - **Preliminary (empirical) calibration**, without auxiliary calibration images, computed from the empirical calibration derived by the instrument team.

-This is the on-line reduction perfomed at the GTC while gathering the images.
-Note that the empirical calibrations were computed using a large set of initial calibration (continuum and arc) images, and *it is not expected that the absolute wavelength calibration to be correct within a few pixels nor the relative wavelength calibration between slitlets to agree within one pixel*.
+  -  This is the on-line reduction perfomed at the GTC while gathering the images.

+  - Note that although the empirical calibrations were computed using a large set of initial calibration (continuum and arc) images, and *it is not expected that the absolute wavelength calibration to be correct within a few pixels nor the relative wavelength calibration between slitlets to agree within one pixel*.
 For that reason, this rectified and wavelength calibrated image has been defined as a preliminary version.
 In addition, *the boundaries between slitlets can also exhibit small deviations (a few pixels) with respect to the empirical calibration*.
 Anyhow, this empirical calibration constitutes a good starting point in order to have a look to the data.

 - **Refined calibration**, which requires either auxilary arc exposures or a more detailed reduction of scientific images with good signal on the airglow